mobxjs/mobx/docs/collection-utilities.md

 # Collection utilities {🚀}

-The Object API is a utility API that enables manipulating observable arrays, objects and Maps with the same generic API.
+They enable manipulating observable arrays, objects and Maps with the same generic API.
 These APIs are fully reactive, which means that even [without `Proxy` support](configuration.md#limitations-without-proxy-support) new property declarations can be detected by MobX if `set` is used to add them, and `values` or `keys` are used to iterate over them.

 Another benefit of `values`, `keys` and `entries` is that they return arrays rather than iterators, which makes it possible to, for example, immediately call `.map(fn)` on the results.

 All that being said, a typical project has little reason to use these APIs.